hazelcast/hazelcast/hazelcast-documentation/src/StartingClusterClient.md

   }
 }
 ```

--   Run this GettingStarted class a second time to get the second node started.
-The nodes will form a cluster, so you should see something like this:
+-   Run this `GettingStarted` class a second time to get the second node started.
+The nodes form a cluster.
+You should see something like the following.

 ```
 Members [2] {